ieee-vgtc/ieeevis.org/content/info/presenter-information/fast-forward-and-video-previews.md

 - Doctor Colloquium

 ## How to record your video?
-Please see the [Talk Recording Guide](/year/2023/info/presenter-information/talk-recording-guide) on how to format your Video Preview.
+Please see the [Talk Guide](/year/2024/info/presenter-information/talk-guide) on how to format your Video Preview.

 ## How to submit?
 - Video Previews will be submitted through our Presentation Material Upload system.
 The Tech Chairs will send out an email to the corresponding author with a submission-specific upload link.
-Please see the [Talk Recording Guide](/year/2023/info/presenter-information/talk-recording-guide) for more information on how to submit your Video Preview.
+Please see the [Talk Guide](/year/2024/info/presenter-information/talk-guide) for more information on how to submit your Video Preview.

 - Please submit your video file and caption/subtitle file separately and do not bake the subtitles into the video.
 We will do the integration in a consistent way.